mike-es6/reslice/README.md

 API - Creating Selector Functions
 ---------------------------------

-Reslice will work with the standard Reselect *createSelector* function.
+You should use the Reslice version of the *createSelector* function (which wraps the Reselect version), for two reasons.

+Firstly, Reselect has two levels of memoization.
+Firstly, if the arguments passed to the function are unchanged, then the last result is returned as-is; secondly, if the composed selectors return the same values then again the last result is returned as-is.
+However, since Reslice allows access to the root of the store via .getRoot(), then the value which should be returned by a selector may change even if the slice itself does not.
+For this reason, the Reslice needs to defeat the first level of memoization.

-However, if you use a Reslice component multiple times (such as the Todo's in the ToDo List), and those components use selectors, then naive usage of Reselect will break the memoization.
+Secondly, if you use a Reslice component multiple times (such as the Todo's in the ToDo List), and those components use selectors, then naive usage of Reselect will break the memoization.
 This issue is covered in the Reselect documentation at